thepassle/module-graph/README.md

 > Runs for every import starting (but excluding) the entrypoint

 Can be used to implement custom resolution logic.
 Gets passed the `resolveOptions` passed to `createModuleGraph`.
+If a plugin resolves the module and returns it from the `resolve` hook, consequent plugins will no longer be executed, because the module is already resolved.

 - If nothing is returned, the default resolution will be used
 - If a URL is returned, it will output that instead